srackham/drake/README.md

 ### outOfDate
 `function outOfDate(target: string, prereqs: string[]): boolean;`

-Return `true` if either the target file does not exist or one or more prerequisite files has a more recent modification time.
+Return `true` if either the target file does not exist or its modification time is older then one or more prerequisite files.
 Otherwise return `false`.

 ### quote
 `function quote(values: string[], sep: string = " "): string;`